sudheerj/angular-interview-questions/README.md

 278. ### How to create a standalone component uing CLI command?

-      To generate standalone component CLI command is
+      Generate standalone component using CLI command as shown below
       ```bash
       ng generate component component-name --standalone
       ```